ray710mond/ME133a-FINAL/README.md

-Run this using "ros2 launch atlas_description viewatlas.launch.py"
+Run this using "ros2 launch lightsaber lightsaber.launch.py"